Where would the Land Cruiser be without an air filter?

 Because of its exposed position, the pre-filter is prone to hit tree branches when driving on a slant on narrow trails in the forest.
 I’ve had to straighten it out after such dense jungle runs, and even needed to weld it.

-After the top got too rusted, I resorted in gluing a cheap aluminum frying pan on it.
+After the top got too rusted, I resorted to gluing a cheap aluminum frying pan on it.

 Read More: Problem Solving on the Road